Rise to Success: Career Highlights of LaMelo Ball

 On November 10, 2018, LaMelo Ball debuted for SPIRE, recording 20 points, 13 assists and five rebounds in a 96–84 win over The Hill School.

-In 2018, LaMelo Ball played in the Junior Basketball Association (JBA), a league created by his father, before returning to high school as a senior with SPIRE Academy in Geneva, Ohio.
+In 2018, LaMelo Ball played in the Junior Basketball Association (JBA), a league created by his father.
+Afterward, he returned to high school as a senior with SPIRE Academy in Geneva, Ohio.

-On June 17, 2019, LaMelo Ball signed a two-year contract with the Illawarra Hawks of the Australian-based National Basketball League (NBL).
+On June 17, 2019, LaMelo Ball signed a two-year contract, including NBA out clauses, with the Illawarra Hawks of the Australian-based National Basketball League (NBL).

 2019: Played for the Illawarra Hawks

-In 2019, LaMelo Ball chose to forgo college basketball and played in Australia for the Illawarra Hawks of the National Basketball League (NBL).
+In 2019, LaMelo Ball played in Australia for the Illawarra Hawks of the National Basketball League (NBL).

-January 16, 2020: Sat out for the remainder of the season
+January 16, 2020: Sat out for the remainder of the NBL season

-On January 16, 2020, LaMelo Ball, while still sidelined due to a foot injury, decided to sit out for the remainder of the season with the Illawarra Hawks.
+On January 16, 2020, while still sidelined due to a foot injury, LaMelo Ball decided to sit out for the remainder of the NBL season.

 On November 18, 2020, LaMelo Ball was selected with the third overall pick by the Charlotte Hornets in the NBA draft.

-On December 23, 2020, LaMelo Ball made his NBA debut, going scoreless in a loss to the Cleveland Cavaliers.
+On December 23, 2020, LaMelo Ball made his NBA debut, going scoreless with one rebound, three assists, and two steals in a loss to the Cleveland Cavaliers.

 2020: Drafted by the Charlotte Hornets